A group of twelve intrepid Sedgefielders decided to drive the Attaquaskloof Ox Wagon Trail in 3 4x4's one Sunday in July 2013.

-En route from Sedgefield via the N2 and the R328, the modern day travellers stopped at Ruiterbos, just short of the Eight Bells Hotel on the Robinson Pass at a roadside café/postal agency, to be fortified with some excellent coffee.
-There they discovered a very amusing combined ladies/gents loo.
+En route from Sedgefield via the N2 and the R328, the modern day travelers stopped at Hillybilly's Ruiterbos Trading Store, just short of the Eight Bells Hotel on the Robinson Pass, a roadside restaurant and pub/country shop/postal agency, to be fortified with some excellent coffee.
+There they discovered a new concept of togetherness, a quirky combined ladies/gents loo!

 Immediately opposite was the gravel road to the 1650 ha Bonniedale Fynbos Farm.
 The farm is 26 kms from the R328 in a westerly direction on a narrow gravel road that runs through pine plantation higher up and interrupted with numerous gates.